 One question that is surely top of mind is: how can you afford all of this?
 The answer is in changing the economics of our business.
 We will leverage our global scale like never before.
 It will improve the average age of our products – or the time since the last major refresh – from 4.4 years today to 3.2 years by 2008.
 This will put us in the same league as the best of the competition.

-We have taken some important first steps in architecture sharing with the Ford Fusion, Mercury Milan and Lincoln Zephyr.
+We have taken some important first steps in architecture sharing with the Ford Fusion, Mercury Milan, and Lincoln Zephyr.
 But we have to do even more.
 Today, we build three vehicles on the Volvo and Ford-designed architecture of the Ford Five Hundred.
-Over time, we will add four more cars and crossovers, including front- and all-wheel-drive models with V-6, V-8 and hybrid powerpacks.
+Over time, we will add four more cars and crossovers, including front- and all-wheel-drive models with V-6, V-8, and hybrid power packs.

-Whats more, by equipping plants so they can switch easily between products, we will dramatically reduce the investment in each new vehicle.
+What’s more, by equipping plants so they can switch easily between products, we will dramatically reduce the investment in each new vehicle.
 The conversion of Oakville Assembly to flexible manufacturing, which we announced earlier this month, keeps us on track to convert 75 percent of our North American assembly plants to flexible manufacturing by 2008.

 Ford knows how to improve quality.
 In the early 1980s, with the help of our UAW partners, we launched our “Quality is Job One” initiative.
 Between 1980 and 1985, we improved quality by an average of 50 percent in our combined car and truck lines.

 Today, we continue to improve quality across our lineup.
 In Consumer Reports “New Car Preview,” Ford had the best showing among domestic automakers.
-But you wont see us patting ourselves on our backs, because we also had 12 vehicles listed among the “least reliable.”
-And thats unacceptable.
+But you won’t see us patting ourselves on our backs because we also had 12 vehicles listed among the “least reliable.”
+And that’s unacceptable.
 So, were accelerating the pace of quality improvements by re-adopting a “Quality is Job One” mindset.

 The first step is to achieve a rapid improvement in the quality of our current vehicles.
 To that end, were aligning our engineering and plant teams around our top customer-driven concerns.

 In addition, were assigning all of our 6-Sigma “black belts” – 1,150 highly trained people – to work on improving quality in product development and manufacturing.
-And were pushing more of the decision making down to the people most qualified to act.
+And were pushing more of the decision-making down to the people most qualified to act.
 That means giving the quality teams in our plants the budgets and the tools to resolve problems quickly.
 Finally, were expanding accountability and linking compensation directly to specific quality improvements.